alathon/JABB/README.md

 * <a href="http://www.byond.com/developer/Keeth/kText">kText</a> by Keeth, a text-processing library.

-Because BYOND library dependency management isn't all that peachy on Linux (They auto-update on Windows), I'll be whipping up a script to run which updates/downloads libraries declared by the project.
-Until then, the above 4 libraries need to be downloaded manually first.
-This is a 1-click deal on Windows with BYOND installed, and requires you to run the DreamDownload application with the above URLs, on nix.
+Because BYOND library dependency management isn't all that peachy on Linux (They auto-update on Windows), its not very easy to download and update BYOND libraries on Linux right now.
+For now you can use the above links to download the libraries from the BYOND website, which is a 1-click deal if you're on Windows.

+If you're on Linux, you need to use the DreamDownload application that comes with the BYOND suite.

+As soon as time permits, there may be a script to manage this automatically, and to update them.